Skip to Content

 Beyond the immediate safety concerns, DIY water heater repair can lead to more technical complications.
 Many water heaters have warranties that can be voided if a certified professional does not conduct repairs.
 Furthermore, a DIY effort might inadvertently cause further damage to the water heater, resulting in more extensive repairs or even the need for a complete replacement.

-Call Lone Star Water Heaters at (888) 904-4239 today.
-We serve Dallas-Fort Worth & Surrounding Areas.
+Call Lone Star Water Heaters at (888) 904-4239 today for water heater repair in Rowlett.

 why choose us? here's why!